thyrlian/SonarOnDocker/README.md

     docker pull mysql[:TAG]
     ```

-    **Heads-up**: It's NOT a good idea to use the latest version of MySQL without checking [SonarQube requirements](https://docs.sonarqube.org/display/SONAR/Requirements).
+    **Heads-up**: It's NOT a good idea to directly use the latest version of MySQL without checking the SonarQube requirements ([prerequisite](https://docs.sonarqube.org/latest/requirements/requirements/) for the latest SonarQube version, or [docs](https://docs.sonarqube.org/latest/previous-versions/) for previous versions).
 For instance, SonarQube 6.3 only supports MySQL 5.6 & 5.7.
 And if you spin up SonarQube 6.3 with MySQL 8.0, an exception would be thrown:

     ```console
     com.mysql.jdbc.exceptions.jdbc4.MySQLNonTransientConnectionException: Could not create connection to database server.